Osh Restaurants, Teahouses and Cafes: Best Places to Enjoy the Local Cuisine

 Where is the Best Coffee?

 Osh is a tea city.
-But it is also modern and there are true coffee fans here.
-So here are some options for those who love coffee.
+But it is also modern, and there are true coffee fans here.
+Here are some options for coffee enthusiasts.

 Brio cafe (211, Kurmanjan-Datka St.)

 The best coffee in Osh.
 Approved by my Italian and French guests.
 You won’t find the national dishes here.
-But if you are tired of going with Central Asian dishes in a row and want to have a break from local food, then come to Brio.
+But if you are tired of eating Central Asian dishes in a row and want to take a break from local food, come to Brio.

 Sierra cafe (269, Lenin Ave.)

-One of the popular coffee shops in Bishkek has a branch in Osh.
-Sierra has good coffee and dishes (Mexican for example) which are quite hard to find in other places.
+One of Bishkek’s popular coffee shops has a branch in Osh.
+Sierra offers good coffee and dishes (Mexican, for example), which are hard to find elsewhere.

 Best Foreign Cuisines